The Icebreaker Crisis in the USCG as of 2012

 The current (Jan 2012) fleet consists of:

 - The two 399-foot Polar Star-class heavy icebreakers have been used hard and put up wet.
 At some 30+ years old, they are well past their prime and due for a replacement that never came.
-Known as “Buildings 10 and 11″ due to the fact that they rarely move from their docks, both ships have been mission in-capable for several years although they are still on the USCG list as active ships.
-Since April 2010, neither has been deployable and will continue to be in such condition for the next few years.
+Known as “Buildings 10 and 11” because they rarely move from their docks, both ships have been mission in-capable for several years although they are still on the USCG list as active ships.
+Since April 2010, neither has been deployable and will continue to be in such a condition for the next few years.

 On March 25, 2008, the Navy Times described options for the refit or replacement of the Polar Star-class vessels.
 The four options laid out were either: